multimodal-interpretability/maia/README.md

 [July 3]: We release MAIA implementation code for neuron labeling
 \
 [August 14]: Synthetic neurons are now available (both in `demo.ipynb` and in `main.py`)
+\
+[June 19]: Added support for Claude 3.5 Sonnet, GPT-4o, and GPT-4 Turbo as backbones for MAIA, Flux for image generation, and InstructDiffusion for image editing.
+Additionally, MAIA's code execution now runs free-form blocks of code, and it calls a flexible display tool to show the results in the experiment log.

 **This repo is under active development.
 Sign up for updates by email using [this google form](https://forms.gle/Zs92DHbs3Y3QGjXG6).**